rrooij/sd3save_editor/README.md

 You can run start_gui.sh afterwards in Nautilus or another file explorer.

+There is also a nice .deb file available on the [Releases](https://github.com/rrooij/sd3save_editor/releases) page.

 # Running on Windows

 Check out the [Releases](https://github.com/rrooij/sd3save_editor/releases) page.
 It will contain a Windows